Smoked Ham

 To reheat: To keep the slices juicy, place them on a baking sheet with a splash of water, cover with aluminum foil, then heat it in a 275ºF oven until warmed through.

-More impressive holiday main dishes
+More impressive holiday mains

 smoked ham recipe.